 As the stock began to rise, fuelled in part by retail investors on social media platforms like Reddit's r/WallStreetBets, short sellers faced mounting pressure.
 Instead of closing their positions, many hedge funds doubled down, increasing their short bets in an attempt to stem their losses.
 This decision only added to the volatility, as each upward movement in the stock price forced short sellers to buy shares to cover their positions, further driving up the price in a feedback loop known as a short squeeze.

 The volatility of GameStop's stock was unprecedented.
 Daily trading volumes soared as retail investors flocked to the stock, buoyed by a combination of internet hype, a belief in the company's turnaround potential, and a desire to challenge institutional investors.
-This influx of retail investment created wild price swings, with the stock price fluctuating by as much as 50% in a single trading session.
+This influx of retail investment created wild price swings, with a rise of Gamestop stock price fluctuating by as much as 50% in a single trading session.

 The extreme volatility was further exacerbated by high-frequency trading algorithms and the amplification of market sentiment on social media.
-These factors combined to create a highly unpredictable trading environment, with dramatic intraday price movements becoming the norm rather than the exception.
+These factors combined to create a highly unpredictable trading environment, with the dramatic rise of Gamestop intraday price movements becoming the norm rather than the exception.

 Another critical element in the rise of GameStop's stock was the surge in call options.
 Call options give investors the right, but not the obligation, to purchase a stock at a specified price within a certain period.
 As optimism around GameStop grew, retail investors began purchasing large quantities of call options, betting that the stock price would continue to rise.